OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 1
 ### Activity
+The purpose of Threat Modeling is to identify potential issues in the technical setup of the application.
+Uncarefull design might lead to issues that can be exploited to target your organisation.

+The elicitation of threats in Threat Modeling can be inspired by good security practices (or the lack thereof) or can be driven by a more structured approach such as STRIDE.
+It can be performed by a single person or by a group of people (in a more brainstorming mode).
+Fact is that experience is definitely helpful in eliciting useful threats.

-Execute threat modeling on important projects in a best effort mode to identify the most important threats to the application.
+At this level, you want to execute threat modeling on important projects in a best effort mode to identify the most important threats to the application.

 ### Maturity Questions
 #### Q 1